cirosantilli/markdown-style-guide/README.md

      # Header

+## Top-level header

+The *top-level header* is an:

+- optional
+- `h1` header
+- that is the first line of a `.md` file
+- and contains the entire file, that is, there are not other `h1` headers in the same file

+Top-level headers serve as a title for the entire document.

+Projects must be consistent if they use top-level headers or not: files which serve analogous functions must either all have top-level headers or not.

+Downsides of top-level headers:

+- take up one header level.
+This means that there are only 5 header levels left, and each new header will have one extra `#`, which looks worse and is harder to write.

+- duplicate filename information, which most often can already be seen on a URL.
+In most cases, the filename can be trivially converted to a top-level, e.g.: `some-filename.md` to `Some filename`.

+Advantages of top-level headers:

+- more readable than URL's, especially for non-technically inclined users.

+If possible, use a technology stack that stores top-level header information outside of the ordinary markdown.
+For example, in [Jekyll](https://github.com/jekyll/jekyll) projects, top-level header information can be stored as file metadata on the front matter, and used from templates.

+## Header case

+- use an upper case letter as the first letter of a header, unless it is a word that always starts with lowercase letters, e.g. computer code.

+    Good:

+        # Header

+    Good, computer code that always starts with lower case:

+        # int main

+    Bad:

+        # header

+- the other letters have the same case they would have in the middle of a sentence.

+    Good:

+        # The header of the example

+    Bad:

+        # The Header of the Example

+    As an exception, [title case](http://en.wikipedia.org/wiki/Title_case#Title_case) may be optionally used for the [top-level header](#top-level-header).
+Use this exception sparingly, in cases where typographical perfection is important, e.g.: `README` of a project.

+    Rationale: why not [Title case](http://en.wikipedia.org/wiki/Title_case#Title_case) for all headers?
+It requires too much effort to decide if edge-case words should be upper case or not.

 ## End of a header

 Indicate the end of a header's content that is not followed by a new header by an horizontal rule: